benjaminpettus/site-main/src/pages/about/about.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
 path: /about
 title: Benjamin Pettus
 ---
-### Is a Designer, Web, ...
+### Is a Designer and Web Developer, ...

 Based in Oakland, CA